This crazy winter,

 and see a similar competition at the Law and Humanities blog Hedgehogs and Foxes.

 Despite living through unprecedented times of social and physical distancing, the EUI community is finding many ways of remaining strong together.
-The 2020 winter break will probably be the quietest at the EUI.
+We have more freedom to move this year, but the 2021 winter break will again be a quiet one at the EUI.
 If you wish to bring joy to the community by letting your creative juices flow during these long dark days inside, the haiku competition is for you.

 - Not only will you create joy, but you will develop essential skills.
 Writing a poem is challenging.
 Writing a short poem with a strictly defined structure is even more challenging.
 Playing with words, fitting them into a very precise format, expressing one’s thoughts in a concise form are excellent transferable skills to develop.